jundalisay/spblist/content/en/research/sarkar/katha/appendix-3.md

 Somewhere Baba has said.
 “Body is not the guru.
 The entity operating within the body is Guru... but the form has special significance since He is expressing through it."

-Therefore use of the term ‘Baba’ by Nagina da in describing the previous lives is merely to state the narrative.
+Therefore use of the term ‘Baba’ by Nagina in describing the previous lives is merely to state the narrative.

-Quite obviously the body is presently the medium of expression of Taraka Brahma, but since, in the evolutionary flow of the cosmos it is related to Shri Upadhyaya Baba has been used in both the senses according to the context.
+The body is the medium of expression of Taraka Brahma.
+But since, in the evolutionary flow of the cosmos it is related to Shri Upadhyaya Baba has been used in both the senses according to the context.

-Another relevant point to be mentioned here is that Taraka Brahma is an Infinite, formless.
+Taraka Brahma is an Infinite, formless.
 Abstract entity.

 How can he have a physical body, which is bound by the imperfection of limitations?

-It is therefore absurd to debate on the point that Taraka Brahma created an altogether a different and special body which doesn’t have to pass through saincara and pratisaincara.
+It is therefore absurd to debate on the point that Taraka Brahma created a different and special body which doesn’t have to pass through saincara and pratisaincara.

 Such a proposition will be totally illogical and philosophically unsound.
-And precisely for this reason the theory of avatarvada is not supported b ‘Ananda Marga philosophy.
+This is why the theory of avatarvada is not supported by Ananda Marga philosophy.

 Taraka Brahma is an entity and not a body.
 He chooses a body for his expression which he deems best.
 The form is not He, resident of the form is He.